t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 All discussed protocols only cover unicast communication and therefore do not focus on group-key establishment.
 This applies in particular to (D)TLS and IKEv2.
+Thus, a solution is required in this area.

-However, the Diffie-Hellman keys that are used in IKEv2 and HIP could be used for group Diffie-Hellman key-negotiations.
-Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage regarding the cryptographic overhead compared to application-focused security solutions (TLS/ DTLS or OSCOAP).
+A potential solution might consists in using the Diffie-Hellman keys -- that are used in IKEv2 and HIP to setup a secure link -- for group Diffie-Hellman key-negotiations.
+However, Diffie-Hellman is a relatively heavy solution, in particular if the group is large.

+Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage regarding the cryptographic overhead compared to application-focused security solutions (TLS/ DTLS).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow to share secure group associations between multiple applications (e.g., for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.
+In the case of OSCOAP, it provides security for CoAP group communication as defined in RFC7390, i.e., based on multicast IP.
+If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPSec.

 A number of group key solutions have been developed in the context of the IETF working group MSEC in the context of the MIKEY architecture {{WG-MSEC}}{{RFC4738}}.
 These are specifically tailored for multicast and group broadcast applications in the Internet and should also be considered as candidate solutions for group key agreement in the IoT.
 The MIKEY architecture describes a coordinator entity that disseminates symmetric keys over pair-wise end-to-end secured channels.
 However, such a centralized approach may not be applicable in a distributed environment, where the choice of one or several coordinators and the management of the group key is not trivial.